amdelamar/pm-theme/README.md

 - This is only available for the WEB version and not the MOBILE app.
 - Some of these themes aren't always the best. **If you have any problems** you can open an [issue here](https://github.com/amdelamar/pm-theme/issues).
-- Older themes (Burnt, Gum, Seaweed) are still available [here](https://github.com/amdelamar/pm-theme/tree/master/themes).

 ## Privacy and Performance

 The above code used a CSS `import` statement for ease of use and quickly trying out a theme.
 However, the CSS `import` statement causes files to load sequentially instead of parallel, thus slowing down your pages load performance.
-Also, if your privacy is of the utmost importance, then I wouldn't use the CSS3 import statment from above.
+Also, if your privacy is of the utmost importance, then I wouldn't use the CSS `import` statment from above.
 It potentially could reveal behavior about you, identifying when and where you login to ProtonMail using a specific theme.
 To prevent these things from happening, please copy & paste the entire contents of the CSS file rather than use the `import` statement.

 ## Contribute